Eelkevd/Blog-Laravel/readme.md

 ### Blog week 5
 A blog application to share your writings and comments with the world!

-A blog apllication build with laravel based on the userstories as described in the CodeGorilla assignment of week 6 (discussed down below) and a working online demo.
+A blog apllication build with laravel based on the userstories as described in the CodeGorilla assignment of week 6 (discussed down below) and a working online demo with Heroku.

 ## Follow the progression: https://trello.com/b/vLQRY9Jd/blog-laravel

 ## Description of the application

 ### Workflow
-- monday:
+- monday: Install laravel, made shared Trello, Github repository
-- tuesday:
+- tuesday: Laracast lesson 1-7, userstory W3-001, layout first version blog
-- wednesday:
+- wednesday: Laracast lesson 8-15, userstory W3-002, first online demo with Heroku
 - thursday:
 - friday: